 Once upon a time, the colours used during Holi were prepared from the flowers of trees that blossomed during spring like flowers of ‘tesu’ or ‘palash’ tree and known as gulal.
 Most of these trees also had medicinal properties and the colours obtained from them were highly beneficial to the skin and body.
-With the rapid commercialisation of this festival and a strong demand for other colours, artificial colours,consisting of a large number of chemicals, became easily available.
-These poses serious health issues.
+With the rapid commercialisation of this festival and strong demand for other colours, artificial colours, consisting of a large number of chemicals, became easily available.
+These pose serious health issues.

 The best way to prevent any powder from sticking to your skin is to moisturise well beforehand.
-Some people also oil their hair so that the powder is easier to remove, or wear a hat.
-It is also recommended that anyone taking part uses home-made powders with ingredients that are guaranteed to be non-harmful or use oraganic colors .
+Some people also oil their hair so that the powder is easier to remove or wear a hat.
+It is also recommended that anyone taking part uses home-made powders with ingredients that are guaranteed to be non-harmful or use organic colours.
 One way you can do this is by putting together a mix of flour, water and a few splashes turmeric(yellow), red rose petals(red), jaccarda flowers(blue), mehendi(green).

-Holi, known as the ‘festival of colors’ is celebrated on the full moon day falling in the month of Phalguna (Feb-Mar).
-It takes place over two days, and is a celebration of fertility, colour, and love, as well as the triumph of good versus evil.
+Holi, known as the ‘festival of colours’ is celebrated on the full moon day falling in the month of Phalguna (Feb-Mar).
+It takes place over two days and is a celebration of fertility, colour, and love, as well as the triumph of good versus evil.
 The word “Holi” originates from “Holika”, the evil sister of demon king Hiranyakashipu.

 It also draws on the legend of enduring love between Lord Krishna (an incarnation of Vishnu) and Radha.
 It is said that as a child, Sri Krishna was envious of Radha’s fair complexion, and on the advice of his mother, he went and playfully painted her face so it was the same colour as his.
 It is said that lovers often celebrate Holi in this tradition, by colouring their faces the same colour during the celebrations.